Nancy Wang Yuen

-Nancy Wang Yuen (王嵐芝) is an American sociologist.
-She is a professor of sociology at Biola University, where she has also been chair of the sociology department.
-She specializes in race and ethnicity in film, television, and new media, particularly in Asian American representation and bias in Hollywood filmmaking.
+Nancy Wang Yuen (王嵐芝) is a Taiwanese-American sociologist.
+A professor of ethnic studies at Crafton Hills College, Yuen specializes in race and ethnicity in film and television, particularly in Asian American representation and bias in Hollywood filmmaking.

 Early life

 Yuen was born in Taiwan.
-At the age of 5, she immigrated to the U.S, and grew up in Long Beach, California with her father.
-Her mother was an undocumented immigrant who overstayed her student visa, and took classes in the U.S to become a computer programmer.
+At the age of 5, she immigrated to the U.S., and grew up in Long Beach, California with her father.
+Her mother was an undocumented immigrant who overstayed her student visa, and took classes in the U.S. to become a computer programmer.

 Education and positions

 Yuen attended Bret Harte Elementary in Long Beach.
 After elementary school, she graduated from Whitney High School in Cerritos, California and went on to college in Texas, before transferring to Long Beach City College.

 She attended the University of California, Los Angeles, where she completed a B.A. degree in English in 1997.
 In 2008, Yuen graduated from UCLA with a PhD in sociology.

 In 2008, she became a professor in the Department of Sociology at Biola University.
-In 2016, she began a term as the Chair of that department.
+In 2016, she began a term as the chair of that department.
+In 2022, she left Biola University, citing conflicts with leadership, primarily in support with her work and commitment to the values of the school.
+Taking a break as an academic, she worked as a consultant at Peoplism up until 2024.
+She current holds a position as full-time faculty at Crafton Hills College, in their ethnic studies department.